Permaculture Design Course

 “I absolutely loved Robina and Günther’s unique styles and their ability to keep us all connected and engaged.”
 (Kate, Tui PDC 2021)

-The venue is Tui Community, an over 35 year old, 30 member, rural, intentional community governed by a Charitable Trust.
+The venue is Tui Community, an almost 40-year old, 30 member, rural, intentional community governed by a Charitable Trust.
 It is situated on 150 acres of land, has an established orchard, gardens, wilderness areas, many creatively designed buildings and a thriving community business.

 We will be based at Tui’s Outdoor Events Treefield, situated in beautiful Wainui Bay, adjoining the Abel Tasman National Park.
 Facilities are built close to nature and rustic.
 Accommodation is camping-style in your own tent or communal sleeping structures.